hennesre/jobhuntengine/outreach_generation_framework.md

 I saw your post about the [Role Title] position at [Company].
 I'm interested in learning more.

-I'm currently a Lead PM at Remesh where I've launched multiple AI products from 0 to 1.
+I'm currently a Staff PM at Remesh where I've launched multiple AI products from 0 to 1.
 [One more relevant point if needed].

 What are the next steps to apply or learn more about the role?